Internal radiotherapy safety

 - Radioactive phosphorus

 You have these treatments as an outpatient because the radioactivity gets absorbed very quickly by the cancer cells in the body.
-Also, the type of radiation produced (beta particles or electrons) is quickly absorbed by normal body tissues, so very little escapes.
+Also, the type of radiation produced (beta particles or electrons) is quickly absorbed by normal body tissues, so people around you are not exposed to radiation.

 The further away visitors and staff stand from you or your bed, the less radiation they are exposed to.
 This is because the levels of radiation fall very quickly as you move away from the radioactive source.